IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/PureStorage/README.md

-This workflow can be used to pull events from PureStorage FlashArray.
+This workflow can be used to pull alerts/events from PureStorage FlashArray.
 The workflow is based on the following PureStorage FlashArray documentation.

 https://support.purestorage.com/FlashArray/FlashArray_Release/Purity%2F%2F%2F%2FFA_REST_API_Release_Notes/Purity%2F%2F%2F%2FFA_REST_API_2.x_Release_Notes